larryhastings/correlate/README.md

 2. different, and
 3. harder.

-For inputs that are valid for both Gail-Shapley and **correlate**, I assert that both algorithms will return the same results, but **correlate** will be faster.
+For inputs that are valid for both Gale-Shapley and **correlate**, I assert that both algorithms will return the same results, but **correlate** will be faster.

 In all the following examples, `A`, `B`, and `C` are values in `dataset_a` (aka "men") and `X`, `Y`, and `Z` are values